 … which takes us back to that glorious day when Google suggested that maybe Steve ought to give YNAB a shot.

 Enter YNAB’s Method, Cue a Choir of Angels

 He liked what he saw, immediately.
 Steve said, “Budgeting only what you have makes sense.
 Creating sinking funds for unforeseen expenses (instead of a large emergency fund) made more sense … ”

 He went on: “Having the flexibility to move money around in the budget was helpful while we were still finding our groove.
 Aging money is just a great way to see how you’re doing.
-Plus—and not to understate—YNAB’s support: online resources, classes and the Facebook community.”
+Plus—and not to understate—YNAB’s support: online resources, live Q&A sessions, and the Facebook community.”

 So, he and Lisa began meeting at 6 a.m., every payday, over coffee to budget their money.
 While they’d never fought over money in the past, Steve said, “We didn’t always communicate spending to one another, causing issues with other bills and obligations … YNAB has helped us to set goals, and make budgeting easy.”